 ABOUT AUTUMN ADEIGBO

 Autumn Adeigbo designs colorful, fashion-forward clothing for women who like to stand out in a crowd.
-As a proud, black female business owner, Autumn is devoted to positively impacting the lives of women across cultures by utilizing female-owned production facilities in the U.S., and providing global artisans with meaningful employment and fair wages.
+As a black female business owner, Autumn is devoted to positively impacting the lives of women across cultures by utilizing female-owned production facilities in the U.S., and providing global artisans with meaningful employment and fair wages.
 From sourcing to delivery, Autumn embraces sustainable practices by purchasing in limited quantity and producing only what is ordered, minimizing fabric waste, excessive manufacturing, and surplus stock.
 Which means, her collections are eco-friendly and exclusive.